Alfresco/docs-alfresco/content-services/latest/upgrade/log4j2-migrate.md

 ### Configuring loggers at runtime via JMX

-The `Alfresco:Name=Log4jHierarchy` JMX bean has now been replaced by `Alfresco:Name=Log4jManagement`, this new implementation does not expose APIs to change the logger thresholds at runtime since it is unnecessary.
+The `Alfresco:Name=Log4jHierarchy` JMX bean has now been replaced by `Alfresco:Name=Log4jManagement`.
+This new implementation does not expose APIs to change the logger thresholds at runtime since it is unnecessary.

 The very same operation should now be performed instead via the native Log4j 2.x `org.apache.logging.log4j2:type=<LogContextName>,component=Loggers` beans instead (note that the `<LogContextName>` is not a fixed value).